Sheila Widnall

 Sheila Marie Evans Widnall (born July 13, 1938) is an American aerospace researcher and Institute Professor Emerita at the Massachusetts Institute of Technology (MIT).
-She served as United States Secretary of the Air Force from 1993 to 1997, making her the first woman to hold that post and the first woman to lead an entire branch of the United States Armed Forces in the Department of Defense.
+She served as the United States Secretary of the Air Force from 1993 to 1997, becoming the first woman to hold that post and the first woman to lead an entire branch of the United States Armed Forces in the Department of Defense.
 She was inducted into the National Women's Hall of Fame in 2003.

 Life and career

-Widnall was born and raised in Tacoma, Washington, graduating from the Aquinas Academy for Girls in 1956.
+Sheila Marie Evans was born to Rolland and Genevieve Evans1 and raised in Tacoma, Washington, and graduated from the Aquinas Academy for Girls in 1956.
 She graduated from MIT with a SB in 1960, SM in 1961, and ScD in 1964, all in Aeronautics.
-Her master's thesis was entitled Boundary layer stability over flexible surfaces and her doctoral thesis was entitled Unsteady loads on hydrofoils including free surface effects and cavitation, both under the supervision of Marten T. Landahl.
+Her master's thesis was entitled Boundary layer stability over flexible surfaces, and her doctoral thesis was entitled Unsteady loads on hydrofoils including free surface effects and cavitation, both under the supervision of Marten T. Landahl.

-Widnall was appointed as the Abby Rockefeller Mauzé Professor of Aeronautics and Astronautics in 1986 and joined the Engineering Systems Division, was Chair of the Faculty 1979–1981, and has served as MIT's Associate Provost from 1992–1993.
-In 1988 she was the President of the American Association for the Advancement of Science.
+After earning her PhD in 1964, Widnall was hired as the first female faculty member in the MIT School of Engineering.
+She was appointed the Abby Rockefeller Mauzé Professor of Aeronautics and Astronautics in 1986 and joined the Engineering Systems Division.
+She served as Chair of the Faculty from 1979–1981, and as MIT's Associate Provost from 1992–1993.
+In 2020, she retired from the MIT faculty after 64 years.

+In 1988, she was elected President of the American Association for the Advancement of Science.
 She was elected to the American Academy of Arts and Sciences that same year.
 In 2000, Widnall was elected to the American Philosophical Society.